2012 Rafael Nadal tennis season: European clay court season and the French Open

 As the clay court season started, Nadal was seeded 2nd at the 2012 Monte-Carlo Rolex Masters in April.
 He was troubled in his opening round by seed number 47, Nieminen of Finland, but prevailed in two sets.
 He then went on to clinch his 8th Monte Carlo trophy in 9 tries by beating Qualifier Mikhail Kukushkin, easing through Stanislas Wawrinka, and defeating Gilles Simon in the Semifinal, before topping World No. 1 Novak Djokovic in the final.
 This ended a streak of 7 straight final losses to Djokovic, which began at the 2011 Indian Wells Masters Final.
 Novak admitted that Nadal was just a better player, when asked whether the death of his grandfather early at the beginning of the tournament was affecting his whole play.

 A day after the Monte-Carlo Rolex Masters Final, Nadal traveled to Barcelona where he received a 'bye' in the first round.
 His tremendous record on clay continued as he beat compatriot David Ferrer to clinch his seventh title in eight years at the Barcelona Open.

 The Mutua Madrileña Madrid Open did not go very well for Nadal since he lost early in the 3R to Fernando Verdasco.
 Nadal stated that he was very unhappy with the new blue-colored clay and threatened not to attend in the future if the surface was not changed.
 Several other players such as Novak Djokovic agreed with Nadal in his criticism.

 In the last tournament before the French Open Nadal went to Internazionali BNL d'Italia in Rome.
 He won every single match in two sets finishing with his second victory over Novak Djokovic and his third title in 2012.

 French Open

-At the French Open, Nadal managed to win all six matches before facing Novak Djokovic in the Final, in which Nadal won in four sets.
+At the French Open, Nadal managed to win all six matches before facing Novak Djokovic in the final, in which Nadal won in four sets.
 During the entire tournament, Nadal only lost a single set (against Djokovic in the final).
 With his seventh championship victory at Roland Garros, Nadal became the most successful tennis player at the French Open.
+It was his fifth consecutive major final, his personal best streak of reaching a major final.